CarolineXZ/nanoGPT-LoRA/README.md

-# nanoGPT - LoRA
+# nanoGPT - LoRA and Vera

-Adapted nanoGPT to support LoRA.
+1. add Vera
+2. Add LoRA to the MLP layer

 ### TODOs